Quantum Visual Fields with Neural Amplitude Encoding: Discussion, Future Work and Conclusion

-Our QVF is a new QML framework for implicit representation learning of visual fields.
+Our QVF is a novel QML framework for implicit representation learning of visual fields.
 In our experiments on a quantum hardware simulator, we observe that QVF---even with minimal classical components---can achieve high representation fidelity across data modalities such as images and 3D shapes.
 Furthermore, QVF outperforms the previous QINR approach QIREN (of a similar model scale) and, additionally, is competitive against foundational classical baselines.
 The ansatz configuration and ablation studies highlight the influence of each QVF module.
-Our ablative study confirms the sufficient circuit depth resulting in a balance between the ansatz depth and high representational accuracy.
-Upon our expectations and the theoretical predictions, our QVF is efficient in learning high-frequency signal details (Fig.~\ref{dog_pic}), while training faster than all compared methods.
+Our ablative study confirms sufficient circuit depth, resulting in a balance between the ansatz depth and high representational accuracy.
+Upon our expectations and the theoretical predictions, our QVF is efficient in learning high-frequency signal details (Fig.~\ref{dog_pic}).
 As the first among QINR methods, QVF supports joint representation learning of image and 3D shape collections, and applications such as image inpainting and 3D shape completion.
 Finally, we emphasise that this work focuses on the challenges of advancing QINR through fundamental methodological innovations.
-Hence, we do not aim to challenge classical well-engineered models in the absolute terms.
-We will release our QVF implementation on the project page. \textbf{Limitations.} While QVF demonstrates substantial improvements over prior QINR methods in terms of both performance and supported size of visual fields, the current experimental scale, nevertheless, remains constrained due to the quantum hardware simulation overheads.
+Hence, we do not aim to challenge classical well-engineered models in absolute terms.
+Our implementation can be found on the project page. \textbf{Limitations.} While QVF demonstrates substantial improvements over prior QINR methods in terms of both performance and supported size of visual fields, the current experimental scale, nevertheless, remains constrained due to the quantum hardware simulation overheads.
 Those, however, affect all existing applied QML works before the advent of fault-tolerant gate-based quantum computers.